nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 [React.memo](https://reactjs.org/docs/react-api.html#reactmemo)
 to turn it into a memoized component.
 This will force React to never re-render it, unless some of its properties change.
-We'll also add a random colour as its backgfound so we can track when it re-rerenders:
+We'll also add a random colour as its background so we can track when it re-rerenders:

 ```tsx